invertase/react-native-firebase/docs/crashlytics/usage/index.md

 # If you're developing your app using iOS, run this command
 cd ios/ && pod install

+# If you're developing your app using android, run this command
+cd android/ && ./gradlew clean
 ```

 Once installed, you must complete the following additional setup steps for Android: